 Governing Law: The public school attendance alternatives for pupils residing within the school district who choose not to attend The Charter School.
-Education Code Section 47605(b)(5)(L).
+Education Code Section 47605.6(b)(5)(L).

 No student may be required to attend The Legacy Academy.
-Students who reside within the District who choose not to attend the Charter School may attend school within the District according to District policy or at another school district or school within the District through the District's intra-and inter-district policies.
+Students who reside within Santa Clara County who choose not to attend the Charter School may attend school within the District in which they reside according to District policy or at another school district or school within the District through their home District's intra-and inter-district policies.
+Students who reside within Santa Clara County who qualify for a school or program of the SCCOE may attend that school or program.
 Parents and guardians of each student enrolled in the Charter School will be informed on admissions forms that the students have no right to admission in a particular school of a local education agency as a consequence of enrollment in the Charter School, except to the extent that such a right is extended by the local education agency.